The PFAS test trusted by firefighters and first responders, now available for everyone!

 How was the PFAS test developed?

 Our R&D scientists and laboratory technicians have spent dozens of years developing analytical methods and tests for toxin and chemical detection.
-Development of the PFAST Core Panel combined this experience with published guidelines and protocols from the EPA and CDC for PFAS testing.
+Development of the PFAS Core Panel combined this experience with published guidelines and protocols from the EPA and CDC for PFAS testing.

 Do I need to fast before taking the test?